lindsaycullum/CS-Resource-Instructions/scratch.md

 [back to main menu](https://lindsaycullum.github.io/cs-resource-instructions)

 1. Click [here](https://scratch.mit.edu/ideas) to explore tutorials.
+<a href="https://scratch.mit.edu/ideas" target="_blank">Hello, world!</a>

 2. Select "Create a story."
-When you click on it, you can choose
-  a.
-Try the tutorial (Select this - it will give you a flavour for the tutorial.)
-  b.
-Coding Cards (This is a static copy of the instructions for the tutorial.
-Coding cards may be printed and given to your students.)
-  c.
-Educator Guide (This may give you ideas.)

-3. Explore
+Try out the tutorial to get a feel for the student experience.
+The educator guide will give you ideas on how to run a 1 hour tutorial using this resource.
+The Coding cards are useful if you want to print (and maybe laminate) instructions for students.

+3. Once your students have completed this tutorial, they will be prepared for animating their own story.
+This is a great way to make cross curricular connections.
+They will need to prepare by planning their story, and creating the assets - this could be finding images online, taking photographs, or drawing (then photographing the results.)